 The project incubated at WGBH Radio as part of the nationwide Localore initiative aimed at spurring innovation in public media.
 Val Wang reported features airing on WGBH Radio 89.7 and worked with developers to design a groundbreaking website.

 Planet Takeout worked with developers Zeega and designers Golden Arrows to design an immersive, interactive website.
 We wanted to explode the idea of the central, stable homepage of a website and instead take the viewer directly inside a short looped video of one of the four takeouts, randomly chosen, shown from the customer’s point of view.
 Lucky cat icons would pop up and clicking would take you into short videos and narrated slideshows of customers.
-You could also switch into the perspective of the kitchen and hear stories from the restaurant workers’ points of view.
+You could also swivel 180 degrees into the perspective of the kitchen and hear stories from the restaurant workers’ points of view.

 We solicited user-generated photos and stories of local takeouts from around the world, inviting eaters to upload their media to websites with open APIs like Flickr, Soundcloud, Youtube, or Tumblr to tag them #planettakeout, and geolocate them, so our website could automatically pull them in and populate our map and collections.
 We worked with local community organizations to solicit this content, and in the end collected almost 1,000 photographs and more than 30 audio stories.